Introducing the World Without Exploitation Youth Coalition.

 Legal Advocacy

-Advocating for policy change through direct engagement with policymakers and decision makers, while supporting and creating campaigns that uplift the voices of survivors.
+Advocating for policy change through direct engagement with policymakers and decision-makers while supporting and creating campaigns that uplift the voices of human trafficking victims and survivors.

 Youth Coalition Executive Leadership